chazsconi/grails-google-oauth2/README.md

 	googleOAuth2.scope = 'https://www.googleapis.com/auth/calendar https://www.googleapis.com/auth/userinfo.email'

-Provide the list of URLs that require access to the Google resources
+Provide the list of URLs that require access to the Google resources, i.e. those where you require the googleCredential to be already in the session.

 	googleOAuth2.interceptUrlList = ['/calendar/view', '/calendar/save']

-The credential (current access token and refresh token) are encrypted using the [jasypt plugin](http://grails.org/plugin/jasypt-encryption) on the DB.
+The credentials (current access token and refresh token) are encrypted using the [jasypt plugin](http://grails.org/plugin/jasypt-encryption) on the DB.

 You therefore need to add the following encryption settings.
 Change the password to something strong.
 You can also change the other settings if required.